The film opens as a fleet of helicopters sprays for medflies, revealing all the characters along the path of their flight.

 The day before Casey Finnigan's 9th birthday, Doreen hits him with her car.
 Casey appears fine, and refuses Doreen's offer of a ride home, because she is a stranger.
 His mother comes home from ordering his birthday cake to find Casey slumped lethargically on the couch.
 Howard convinces her to take Casey to the hospital, where he remains unconscious.

 The baker calls the next day to inform Ann that the cake is ready, but Howard, wanting to keep the line free, briskly ends the conversation.
 The baker immediately calls back, incensed at being hung up on.
-While the Finnigan's maintain their vigil, the baker continues to call and harass the couple.
+While the Finnigans maintain their vigil, the baker continues to call and harass the couple.
 Howard's estranged father turns up at the hospital and recalls that Casey's hospitalization is reminiscent of the day that Howard had an accident as a boy.
-When Howard's mother went to her sister's house, she found her in bed with her husband, whom she had seduced.
+When Howard's mother went to her sister's house, she found her in bed with Howard's father, whom her sister had seduced.
 That lead to the estrangement between father and son.

 Stuart and his two buddies, Gordon and Vern, harass Doreen at the diner before they head out on their three-day fishing trip.
 On the first day, they find a young woman's dead body submerged near some rocks.
 After some debate, they decide to tie her to the rocks, continue fishing, and report the body when they are done.
 When he comes home, he eventually admits what they had done to Claire, and she is disgusted that they could fish for days with the woman's body nearby.
 The body is identified as a 23-year old woman, and Claire goes to her funeral out of a sense of guilt.